Whiley/RFCs/text/0000-global-variables.md

 # Summary

-This proposes the removal of the `constant` declaration and its replacement with top-level variable declarations.
+This proposes the removal of the `constant` declaration and its replacement with top-level --- or *static* --- variable declarations.

 # Motivation